Awards and Recognition

 4. How much to pay?

-There will be premium payable to the state government, you can refer the calculation of the premium for both Kuala Lumpur & Selangor property at the Sun’s interview with our managing partner.
+There will be premium payable to the state government, you can refer the calculation of the premium for both Kuala Lumpur & Selangor property at the Sun’s interview with our managing partner, or contact us to know more of the premium calculation formula.
 In addition to that, there shall be legal fee payable to law firm appointed.
 Please contact us for quotation.

 5. What happens if my lease is expired.?